zachtjones/Java-Compiler/README.md

  - Implement the fix / feature
  - Run the tests, `mvn clean test jacoco:report`
  - Create a Pull request

-The idea for progress is as follows:
-  1. Make lots of test classes for basic java syntax & how it works
-  2. Do some optimizations (and create issues from the list that I want to do next)

 ## Usage
 1. Install Java 8+ and Apache Maven